-St. Louis, MO – October 2, 2019 – Girl Scouts of Eastern Missouri is pleased to announce Maddison McGuire, a student at Fort Zumwalt East High School, has recently earned the Girl Scout Gold Award demonstrating extraordinary leadership through a remarkable community service project.
+St. Louis, MO – March 30, 2020 – Girl Scouts of Eastern Missouri is pleased to announce Ashley Early, a graduate of Francis Howell Central High School, has recently earned the mark of the truly remarkable – the Girl Scout Gold Award.
+This young change-maker demonstrated extraordinary leadership through a measurable and sustainable community service project.

 - Immediately rising one rank when enlisting in the US Armed Forces

 - Recognition from many government and non-profit organizations

 Earning the Gold Award is just one of the amazing things girls can do as part of Girl Scouts.
 To join Girl Scouts or learn more about volunteering, please visit girlscoutsem.org/join.